 Site of the first Halloween Bonfire?
 Hill of Ward aka Tlachtga

 During a three year archaeological dig at the Hill - ending 2016 - they found evidence of intense burning, likely to have been caused by a huge bonfire dating to around AD 500.
+This may or may not be part of a Samhain / 'Halloween' celebration but confirms that this was a place of fire.

 Dr Steve Davis of University College Dublin, part of the team of archaeologists working on the Hill of Ward, said: “This is a massive ceremonial enclosure.
 The location of it is striking with nearly 360 degree views around it, right in the heart of a major monumental landscape.”